As you know from my Mint Chocolate Chip Ice Cream recipe, I need ice cream in my life, even in the winter.

 2 T. Melt, other type of butter substitute

-In a medium sauce pan, toast the pecans over medium heat, regularly stirring them.
+- For this Vegan Maple Pecan Ice Cream Recipe, in a medium saucepan, toast the pecans over medium heat, regularly stirring them.
 You want to release their fragrances, not burn them.
 Toast them for about 5-7 minutes.
 After, add the Melt, maple syrup, and salt to the pecans.
-Cook the ingredients over medium heat, until everything is combined, melted, and the pecans are coated.
-When it's ready, remove it from the heat and allow the mixture to cool.
+Cook the ingredients over medium heat until everything is combined, melted, and the pecans are coated.
+When it’s ready, remove it from the heat and allow the mixture to cool.